 Physiotherapists working for Alberta Health Services and Covenant Health in home care environments are subject to the operational procedures their employers have in place and will be directed by infection prevention and control experts on staff.

 Physiotherapy Alberta is aware that many physiotherapists provide private mobile practice services.
-As stated on the Government of Alberta website, health services provided by regulated health professionals “can remain open by appointment only as long as public health orders and sector guidance is followed.
-Appointments should be limited to one-on-one services.”
+These health services may be provided as long as public health orders and sector guidance is followed.
+Appointments should be limited to one-on-one services.

-The provision of mobile health services in continuing care environments to residents who are not symptomatic, isolated, or quarantined, is enabled through CMOH Order 23-2021, provided the physiotherapist adheres to workplace and sector specific requirements, CMOH Orders and the regulatory requirements established by Physiotherapy Alberta.
+The provision of mobile health services in continuing care environments to residents who are not symptomatic, isolated, or quarantined, is subject to workplace and sector specific requirements, CMOH Order 37-2021 and the regulatory requirements established by Physiotherapy Alberta.